JohnnyTank/PCA9685/README.md

 You need a Powersource that is strong enough for the board.
 The Voltage between anny black and anny red Pin on the servoboard should be about 5V.

+I Am using an Pico-expansionboard by keyestudio which has a powerconnector for up to 12V - so you can get the 5V Suply for the Servos from the Board.

+Don't use the Pico as Powersupply for the servos - it will get damaged!